Heraklion Car Rental

 Drive to Phaistos archaeological site via national road 64 km

-or via back roads 75 km (via Arhanes, Houdetsi, Inia and Mires)
+or via back roads 75 km (via Archanes, Houdetsi, Inia and Moires)

 Allow two hours to explore the site (there is a cafe there for morning tea or lunch)